 - A more informed insight into a specific career path

-- More coherent ideas about how organisations work which will stand out in interviews with potential future employers
+- More coherent ideas about how organisations work which will stand out in interviews

 - A great addition to your CV